dundalek/humble-outliner/README.md

 ## Not Implemented

-Features they might be interesting to implement as an exercise some day.
+Features they might be interesting to implement as an exercise in the future:

 - [ ] block-wise selection
 - [ ] collapse/expand